Jenni-Hawk/NLP_03_Longer_Text_Research/README.md

 My data science brain explored solutions, and then I used my consumer researcher brain to evaluate the output to ensure it was delivering the value I needed as a consumer researcher.
 Does the algorithm and resulting output solve the challenges that consumer researchers have?
 Does it do a better job than a human without the assist of modern AI technology?

 ## 🎯 Business Objectives:
-- Determine if the conventional thinking around open ended survey questions can be defied using new technology, leading to more learning that could be achieved more quickly.
+- Determine if the conventional thinking around open ended survey questions can be defied using modern AI technology, thus, leading to more learning that could be achieved more quickly.
 - Can long responses of open ended questions be quickly and accurately categorized and labeled in a way that is better than human-only analysis?
+- How do custom algorithms compare to the consumer version of ChatGPT?
+(ChatGPT is the top-of-mind, accessible, pop culture tool that a professional would consider as the competition.)

   ### Conventions of Open Ended Survey Questions:
     - Don't ask big lifestyle questions because they take too much time to analyze by humans.
 Traditional researchers reserve these questions for qualitative research studies like focus groups or interviews.